Connect Streamlit to TiDB

 Sign in to TiDB Cloud and create a cluster

-First, head over to TiDB Cloud and sign up for a free account, using either Google, GitHub or E-mail:
+First, head over to TiDB Cloud and sign up for a free account, using either Google, GitHub, Microsoft or E-mail:

-Once you've signed in, you can create a cluster:
+Once you've signed in, you will already have a TiDB cluster:

 Important